 These aren't going anywhere!
 Metal barstools are already in style and can be found in most farmhouse kitchens.
 I like the new ones with a wood swivel top!

 Of course antique decor is considered a staple in most farmhouses.
-This trend isn’t going to change in 2018, and there’s certainly no shortage of antique stores and flea markets out there today.
+This trend isn't going to change, and there's certainly no shortage of antique stores and flea markets out there today.
 Not to mention you can find antique pieces online, as well as some great antique reproductions.
 So happy antique shopping!

 Painted and Wallpapered Ceilings